isaxk/minipets/README.md

 # MiniPets
 ### Create a pet.
 Feed it, play with it, bond with it and show it off to your friend

+`Note: This project is horribly unoptomised and has a whole heap of bugs and quirks.
+Enter at your own risk!`

 Minipets is a super fun way to spend your time.
 Simply create a new pet and a pet will be chosen at random!
 New pets are added all the time!

 You can play a growing selection of games with your pet.
 Including Reactions and many more.